PirreTaylor/441_work/HW-5/readme.md

 **What did/did not work, frustrations, and time spent:**
 One of the biggest challenges this week has been making sure that the additional cells pull in the three other images for the game.
-Although following along with the video lectures and working off of the weekly example helped exponentially, I still keep running into an issue in the script where it seems to not want to pull in the other images as variables, despite them being defined the actualImagePath variable.
-I have the suspicion that it has to do with one of the loops or variable.
-This error will hopefully be corrected in time for the continuation of the assignment next week.
+Although following along with the video lectures and working off of the weekly example helped exponentially, One recurring error I ran into was getting the other three images to display outside of the initial two that the example set up the code for.
+I spent a lot of time double-checking the loops and variables before realizing that the problem didn't lie with that at all.
+The values had been adjusted as needed.
+It turned out that I had made a very simple, surface-level mistake: I had only written the image names with the last three while forgetting to include the folder name.
+After I fixed that, everything worked fine.

 On a side note, I decided to leave the comments in from the examples should I need to look back at this assignment for future reference to remember what to do.
 I hope that is alright.